evaldez89/banks-transaction-email-reader/README.md

 ## Known TODO's:
-  1. When running the main file, one parameter should be the user email to determine which mail service to use
+  1. Determine which mail service to use base on the main parameter for the user email
-  1. Rigth now it's only expecting multipart emails (threads) not single messages
   1. How to hanlde email credentials?
   1. How to handle email authentication token?
   1. Add Outlook Email service